syoi92/my-wowchemy-site/content/authors/admin/_index.md

 I am currently a research fellow at Institute of Construction and Environmental Engineering ([ICEE](https://cee.snu.ac.kr/english/index.php)).
 I finished my MEng in SPatial INformatics Group at Seoul National University, advised by [Yongil Kim](http://spins.snu.ac.kr/) and [Kiyun Yu](https://gislbs.net/).
 I got my BE in architectural engineering at Seoul National Univeristy in South Korea.

 As an early startup team member, I am also participating in [UITI](http://uiti.co.kr/) [[ :email:]](mailto:ceo@uiti.com) based on LBS business in Korea.
-I engaged in launching [집현전 [Wise Strategy to Buy a House]](https://ziphz.com/), the web service that recommends real estate and links customers to the agents.
-Besides, by proposing a business item recommending commercial district to new business owners, I won a government fund worth $50000 in my sole name.
-For do that, I've been working on a minimum value product with the team I've hired.
+I engaged in launching [집현전 [Wise Strategy to Buy a House]](https://ziphz.com/), the web service that recommends real estate to customers and links them to agents with low broker fees.
+Besides, by proposing a business item recommending starting locations to new business owners, I won a government fund worth $50000 in my sole name.
+For doing that, I've been working on a Minimum Value Product with the team I've hired.

-I plan to be an incoming student for the doctoral program in CEE at Georgia Tech from 2021 Spring.
+I plan to be an incoming student for the doctoral program in CEE at [Georgia Tech](https://ce.gatech.edu/) from 2021 Spring.